What is a Leave of Absence? A Guide for UK Employers

 This should avoid any resentment or misunderstanding of the situation, and acknowledging the extra effort put in by others will help to maintain morale.

+LoAs are intended to end with the employee returning to work in the same role.
 Successful reintegration into that role, especially if it has been performed by someone else in their absence, requires sensitivity and support.

-Conversations should be had with the employee prior to their return so that they can raise any concerns ahead of time, discuss any changes that have occurred in their absence and outline clear expectations on both sides.
+Again, communication is key.
+Conversations should be held with the employee prior to their return so they can raise any concerns in advance, discuss any changes that have occurred in their absence, and outline clear expectations on both sides.

 Recognising the resilience and dedication they have shown in first taking the time they needed to address a challenge or fulfil an obligation, and then in returning to work after an extended absence, can go a long way towards building their confidence and increasing motivation to succeed.